Hritesh12/Chocolate-distribution-dashboard/README.md

 # Chocolate Distribution Sales & Profitability Dashboard

-A Power BI and SQL dashboard project analyzing chocolate sales, profit, boxes shipped, and product performance across time, region, and salesperson.
+A Power BI dashboard project analyzing chocolate distribution data, focusing on revenue, profitability, sales performance, and regional trends using DAX and data modeling techniques.

 ## Objective
 The goal of this project is to analyze chocolate distribution sales data and uncover business insights related to revenue, profit, top salespersons, product performance, geography, and monthly trends.